I like my waffles crispy, buttery, and light.

 - Preheat waffle iron.

-- Combine cassava flour, arrowroot, baking soda, and salt in a medium bowl.
+- Combine cassava flour, arrowroot, baking powder, and salt in a medium bowl.
 Set aside.

 - In another bowl, whisk together egg, milk, melted fat, and optional maple syrup.
 Once waffle iron is hot, add dry to wet and mix until thoroughly incorporated.